Syang111/SemBug/README.md

 ```

 # Bugs
-You can check bugs found by Sonar in [Bug List](https://github.com/Syang111/Sonar/blob/master/Bugs.md).
+You can check bugs found by SemBug in [Bug List](https://github.com/Syang111/SemBug/blob/master/Bugs.md).